TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 As long time supporters of equal opportunities in sport, the Cadel Evans Great Ocean Road Race is proud to award equal prize money to both our Elite Men’s and Women’s races.

-The Deakin University Elite Women’s Road Race is the first UCI Women’s WorldTour one-day race of the season.
+The Cadel Evans Great Ocean Road Race – Women is the first UCI Women’s WorldTour one-day race of the season.

 The race first began in 2015 at the inaugural Cadel Evans Great Ocean Road Race.
 It was elevated to a UCI 1.2 status in 2016, and then again to a UCI 1.1 status in 2018, before making it onto the WorldTour calendar in 2020.

-Held each year on the Saturday of the race week, the UCI WorldTour Deakin University Elite Women’s Road Race follows the same course as the Men’s Elite race, however rides over the famed Challambra Climb twice.
+Held each year on the Saturday of the race week, the Women’s Elite race follows the same course as the Men’s Elite race, however rides over the famed Challambra Climb twice (where the men ride over four times).

-Scott Sunderland, Race Director for the Elite Women’s Road Race has created a dynamic 143km course through Geelong and the Surf Coast.
+In 2024, Scott Sunderland, Race Director for the Elite Women’s Road Race, created a dynamic 143km course through Geelong and the Surf Coast.
 The race departs from the Geelong Waterfront and charges uphill inland toward Ceres and Moriac before heading southbound to Bells Beach.
 The course follows the Great Ocean Road, through Torquay to Barwon Heads and Ocean Grove before turning back toward Geelong and the waterfront.
-Turning left at Yarra Street, the women will race two laps of a 10.4km loop that features the celebrated Challambra Climb, before returning to Steampacket Gardens for a screaming finish.
+Turning left at Yarra Street, the women race two laps of a 10.4km loop that features the celebrated Challambra Climb, before returning to Steampacket Gardens for a thrilling finish.

-Read more about the UCI WorldTour Deakin University Elite Women’s Road Race.
+Read more about the UCI WorldTour Cadel Evans Great Ocean Road Race – Women.

-What is the UCI WorldTour Elite Men's Road Race?
+What is the UCI WorldTour Elite Men's Cadel Evans Great Ocean Road Race?

-The first one-day classic of the UCI WorldTour season, the elite Men’s Road Race produces hair-raising cycling along Australia’s most iconic coast line.
+The first one-day classic of the UCI WorldTour season, the Cadel Evans Great Ocean Road Race – Men produces hair-raising cycling along Australia’s most iconic coastline.
 Race Director Scott Sunderland designed the 171km course in consultation with Cadel Evans, keeping the early season timing in mind.

-Held on the Sunday of event week, the Elite Men’s Road Race provides an electric finish to a fantastic week of cycling in Geelong and the Surf Coast.
+Held on the Sunday of event week, the race provides an electric finish to a fantastic week of cycling in Geelong and the Surf Coast.

-There can be a fast and sometimes windy start to the race along the exposed roadways before technical sections including city circuits, four times over the Challambra Climb and an electric sprint to the finish.
+There can be a fast and sometimes windy start to the race along the exposed roadways, before technical sections including city circuits, and four times over the Challambra Climb and a downhill sprint to the finish decides the race winner.

 Highlights of the race include the Surf Coast Sprint – a high-intensity race for Mapei Sprint Classification points in the first intermediate sprint of the day – the King of the Mountain battle, the descent off the Challambra Climb where speeds of up to 85 km/h are reached before coming through Queens Park, and the Geelong Waterfront finish.